sdaubert/packetgen-plugin-ipsec/README.md

 # packetgen-plugin-ipsec

+**Warning:** this repository is a work-in-progress.
+It will be available with packetgen3.

 This is a plugin for [PacketGen gem](https://github.com/sdaubert/packetgen).
 It adds two protocols:

 * `PacketGen::Plugin::ESP`: IP Encapsulating Security Payload ([RFC 4303](https://tools.ietf.org/html/rfc4303)),